Ukraine latest: Ukraine calls up reservists, pushes for more sanctions on Russia | DW | 23.02.2022

 Ukraine's foreign minister said the West should hit Putin and his inner circle with more sanctions.
 Meanwhile, satellite images show a new buildup of military equipment near the Ukraine border.
 Follow DW for more.

-Ukraine on Wednesday urged Western nations to impose more sanctions on Russia following a sweeping round on Tuesday from the EU, US and other Western nations targeting the economy and Putin's inner circle.
+Ukraine on Wednesday urged Western nations to impose more sanctions on Russia following a sweeping round of restrictions from the EU, US and other Western nations targeting the economy and Russian President Vladimir Putin's inner circle.

 Ukrainian President Volodymyr Zelenskyy also signed a decree calling up reservists between the ages of 18 and 60 on Wednesday, Ukraine's armed forces said in a statement.